 Email address: acantrill@netspace.net.au

-Postal address: GPO Box 1295, Melbourne, Vic.
-3001, Australia
+Postal address: PO Box 716, Castlemaine, Vic.
+3450, Australia

-For a recent photograph of Arthur and Corinne Cantrill see ‘The Age’: http://www.theage.com.au/news/in-depth/the-houses-that-earth-built/2007/12/16/1197740086852.html
+For recent photographs of Arthur and Corinne Cantrill see: http://www.facebook.com/pages/Arthur-and-Corinne-Cantrill/270612517406 and ‘The Age’: http://www.theage.com.au/news/in-depth/the-houses-that-earth-built/2007/12/16/1197740086852.html

-Arthur and Corinne Cantrill (born Sydney, Australia, 1938 and 1928 respectively) have been making 16mm films together since 1960; at first films for children and documentaries on art, interspersed with short experimental films.
-After working in London for four years (where Arthur Cantrill was a film editor at BBCTV in current affairs and documentary), they returned to Australia in 1969 to take up a Fellowship in the Creative Arts at the Australian National University in Canberra during which they made several films financed by ANU, the main work being the feature-length Harry Hooton.
-From that time they have worked solely in film as a medium combining kinetic art with experimental sound composition, and also film-performance.
-Expanded Cinema, a multi-screen film-performance developed at ANU, was presented at the Age Gallery (administered by the National Gallery of Victoria), Melbourne, February 8-27, 1971, and revived in 2006 for the OtherFilm Festival, Brisbane, and in 2009 for the Melbourne International Film Festival (see below).
+that time they have worked solely in film as a medium combining kinetic art with formal cinematic concerns and experimental sound composition, and also film-performance.
+Expanded Cinema, a multi-screen film-performance developed at ANU, was presented at the Age Gallery (administered by the National Gallery of Victoria), Melbourne, February 8-27, 1971.
+A simplified version was revived in 2006 for the OtherFilm Festival, Brisbane, and in 2009 for the Melbourne International Film Festival (see below).

 Since 1960 Arthur and Corinne Cantrill have collaborated on more than 150 films including seven feature-length films.
 They have been active in several directions of film research, such as multi-screen projection; film-performance; landscape filmmaking (through their interest in relating filmform to landform); the ‘still’ moving image, concerns with duration, single-frame 24-images-per-second which challenge retinal retention and superimposition, and analysis of colour, using a similar 3-colour synthesis employed by the human retina and brain, and work touching on the history of film, such as the 1901 cinematography of Baldwin Spencer, their mixed media performance ‘Projected Light’ and the history of film technologies including their research into the three-colour separation process.
 Examples of their three-colour work were introduced by Arthur Cantrill at a film congress, Colour in Film, held at the Louvre Auditorium, Paris, 1995, where two of the colour separation films were shown, as well as a three-projector demonstration showing three black and white colour records projected through red, green and blue filters, first side by side, then superimposed to recreate natural colour on the screen.
+(For an account of the congress see: La couleur au cinéma - Poétique de la couleur from Cantrills Filmnotes #79/80.)

 Arthur and Corinne Cantrill at the Kino Arsenal in Berlin, 1985.